What is gBear?

 gBear is the collection of Google Apps provided by Barnard College to its faculty, staff, and students.

-Your gBear account includes Google Apps for Education Mail, Calendar, and Groups.
+Your gBear account includes Google Apps for Education Mail, Drive, Calendar, and Groups.

 All gBear accounts come with Chat enabled.
 Since people have different preferences regarding its use, you should check out the settings for Chat.
 Go to the "Settings" link at the top of your gBear Mail page, and then select "Chat."